Newborn Sessions

 How/when do I make my payment?

-A $5o retainer fee is due at the time of booking to hold your spot.
-This $50 payment is nonrefundable, but can be applied to another date within 30 days of the original date should you need to reschedule.
-The remainder of your payment is due in full when we meet for your session, so please bring a check or cash to your session.
+A $50 retainer fee is due at the time of booking to hold your spot.
+This $50 payment is nonrefundable, but can be applied to another date within a year of the original date should you need to reschedule.
+The remainder of your payment is due in full when we meet for your session, and you can pay by cash, check, venmo, or paypal.
 If you forget to bring it, of course I’ll still take your pictures, but I will need you to send payment before you’ll receive your photos.
 Click here for newborn session pricing.

 What can I expect after the session?